Load (album): Recording

 The recording sessions for the new album began on May 1, 1995, at The Plant Studios in Sausalito, California.
 The sessions reunited Metallica with producer Bob Rock and engineer Randy Staub from Metallica.
 Despite having clashed during the production of Metallica, the band and Rock had settled their differences in the following years while on tour and decided to work together again.
 Hetfield explained that Rock "tends to help us dig deeper.
 We tell him what we're after and he tries to help us achieve that".
 He credited Rock with helping him deliver stronger vocal performances.
 The recording atmosphere was productive, and the band's songwriting process became looser and more relaxed compared to previous albums.
-Hetfield attributed this to the break the band members took from each other that allowed each member to "grow up on our own and come back with a little more respect for each other".
+Hetfield attributed this to the band members taking a break from each other, allowing each member to mature and return with more respect for one another.
 Newsted agreed: "The studio thing has definitely gotten more comfortable. ...
-I think since everybody has their own life, separate life really strong in its own way with their own set of friends, I think we're really comfortable when we do get together and things like this."
+I think since everybody has their own life [that is] really strong in its own way with their own set of friends, I think we're really comfortable when we do get together and things like this."

 Guitarist Kirk Hammett (pictured in 2017) played rhythm guitar parts for the first time on a Metallica album.

 Encouraged by Ulrich, Hammett played rhythm guitar for the first time on a Metallica album, having previously only played lead parts while Hetfield played all rhythm parts.
 Hammett said this was done to achieve "a looser sound".
 He ultimately became more influential in the songwriting process, sharing co-writing credits with Hetfield and Ulrich on seven of the final album's fourteen tracks.
-Newsted, on the other hand, felt isolated as the other band members, particularly Hetfield, dismissed his song ideas.
+Newsted, on the other hand, felt isolated as his song ideas were dismissed by the other band members, particularly Hetfield.
 He also believed that the band's fanbase was not "ready to hear [them] sounding like more typical hard rock and roll music".
-Nevertheless, Newsted felt trapped within Metallica and began working on side projects such as IR8.
+Newsted felt trapped within Metallica and began working on side projects such as IR8.
 An IR8 demo tape ended up being played on a San Francisco radio station, which angered Hetfield and Ulrich.
 Newsted nevertheless did not want bad blood between them, acknowledging Metallica as Hetfield and Ulrich's band and a carefree attitude towards songwriting credits, because "I still put my signature on it".
-At the insistence of Rock, Newsted changed his bass playing to his own style rather than doubling the guitar parts; he had begun to perform this way on Metallica but fully embraced it for Load.
+At Rock's insistence, Newsted changed his bass playing to his own style rather than doubling the guitar parts; he had begun to perform this way on Metallica but fully embraced it for Load.